mk-fg/acme-cert-tool/README.rst

 certificate), certificate (chain) and its key (also P-384 by default) in "le-staging.cert.pem" file.

-Can be re-run to generate new certificate there (i.e. renew) with the same account key and domain authorization (-g/--gen-key-if-missing does not regen key files).
+Can be re-run to generate new certificate there (i.e. renew) with same account key and domain authorization (-g/--gen-key-if-missing does not regen key files).

 To use non-staging server with "legit" intermediate (be sure to check ToS and limits first!), simply add "-s le" there.